africanbushman/africanbushman.github.io/README.md

   https://africanbushman.github.io/

-## Known Bugs

-They are no known Bugs at this time but is you find any please feel free to contact us.

 ## Technologies Used

-The technologies used are as follows HTML, CSS and a bit of bootstrap.
+The technologies used are as follows HTML, CSS, bootstrap and JavaScript.

 ## Support and contact details